matackett/using-rstudio/README.md

-# Accessing RStudio
+# Accessing RStudio :computer:

 Below are options to access RStudio at Duke.

 :one: **RStudio Docker Container**: As a Duke student, you have access to RStudio through a [Docker container](https://vm-manage.oit.duke.edu/containers) managed by Duke OIT.
 Use your NetID to reserve a generic **RStudio** container.
 It is already set up to utilize version control using Git.
 [Click here](https://github.com/DukeStatSci/github_auth_guide) for instructions on configuring GitHub authentication.